What is the printed sheet?

 Can I include a picture with my advert?

-The best way to get your picture online is to upload it when you place your ad.
-You can upload .jpg, .gif and .png files, up to 9MB in size.
+You can upload your picture when you place your ad as a .jpg, .gif or .png file, up to 9MB in size.

-Pictures on free adverts must be a single image (ie. not a composite of several pictures side-by-side), and may not include any additional text.
-Logos may not be attached to free or paid line adverts, only to box ads.
-If your picture hasn’t appeared, this might be why.
+Pictures on free adverts must be a single image (ie. not a composite of several pictures), and may not include any additional text.
+Logos may not be attached to free or paid line adverts, only to display box ads.

 How long will my advert last?